aslotte/aslotte.github.io/_posts/2020-02-08-migrate-to-net-core-configuration.md

 3. Convert `web.config`/`app.config` to `appsettings.json`
 4. Leverage strongly typed configuration classes

 ### 1. Install `Microsoft.Extensions.Configuration` and create a custom configuration provider

-We can continue to read our configuration values from a web- or app.config while migrating to using `Microsoft.Extensions.Configuration`.
-[Ben Foster](https://benfoster.io/blog/net-core-configuration-legacy-projects) has written an excellent blog post on how to do this, in which he creates a custom configuration provider that reads the appsettings and connection string values from our web.config.
+We can continue to read configuration values from the `web.config` while migrating to `Microsoft.Extensions.Configuration`.
+[Ben Foster](https://benfoster.io/blog/net-core-configuration-legacy-projects) has written an excellent blog post on how to do this, in which he creates a custom configuration provider that reads and parses values from the `web.config`.
 Before doing anything else, I would recommend you:

 1. Installing the following NuGet packages:

    * `Microsoft.Extensions.Configuration`
    * `Microsoft.Extensions.Abstractions`
    * `Microsoft.Extensions.Primitives`
-2. Creating a custom configuration provider according to [Ben Foster's](https://benfoster.io/blog/net-core-configuration-legacy-projects) post
+2. Creating a custom configuration provider by following the steps in [Ben Foster's](https://benfoster.io/blog/net-core-configuration-legacy-projects) post
 3. Adding the following to your Global.asax or Startup.cs file

    ```
    IConfiguration configuration = new ConfigurationBuilder()
        .Add(new LegacyConfigurationProvider())
        .Build();

+     //Register IConfiguration in your DI framework
    ```

 ### 2. Remove any static reference to System.Configuration.ConfigurationManager